autoplot/documentation/javadoc/org/das2/graph/DasAnnotation.md

-# org.das2.graph.DasAnnotationThis makes a DasCanvasComponent for GrannyTextRenderer, and
+# org.das2.graph.DasAnnotation

- optionally adds an arrow to point at things.
+This makes a DasCanvasComponent for GrannyTextRenderer, and optionally adds an arrow to point at things.

  TODO: See http://autoplot.org//developer.annotations

-DasAnnotation( String string )
+# DasAnnotation( String string )
 Create the annotation

 ***